by Mike Ratliff

 At Luther’s trial at the Diet of Worms when pressed to recant of His teachings he proclaimed, “Unless I am convicted by Scripture and plain reason–I do not accept the authority of popes and councils, for they have contradicted each other–my conscience is captive to the Word of God.
 I cannot and I will not recant anything, for to go against conscience is neither right nor safe.
 God help me.
 Amen.”

 This declaration by Luther and his subsequent translation of the Bible into German did two things.
-First, it declared to the world that the Roman Catholic church did not have the sole right of Bible interpretation.
-Those who were able to live in areas outside of the rule of apostate Roman Church would no longer be at the mercy of its doctrine or have to accept tradition or church teaching as an authority equal to or even greater than God’s Word.
+First, it declared to the world that the Roman Catholic Church did not have the sole right of Bible interpretation.
+Those who were able to live in areas outside of the rule of the apostate Roman Church would no longer be at the mercy of its doctrine or have to accept tradition or church teaching as an authority equal to or even greater than God’s Word.
 Second, it put Bible interpretation into the hands of the people.
 This, in turn, has been problematic because it has led to many of the excesses about which the R.C.C. was concerned.
-Subjective interpretation of Bible has led many to depart from the historic Christian faith into various forms of heresy.
+Subjective interpretation of the Bible has led many to depart from the historic Christian faith into various forms of heresy.

 Subjectivism is the great danger of private interpretation.
 However, let us not throw the baby out with the bath water.
 The principle of private interpretation does not mean that Christians have the right to interpret the Bible in whatever manner they wish.
 The “right” to interpret Scripture includes the responsibility to interpret it properly.
 The Bible is a wonderful treasure house of God’s truths and Christians are free to discover them.
 However, they are not free to fabricate their own truth.
 We are called to understand sound principles of interpretation and to avoid the danger of subjectivism.